 Acrylic Tip 6: Stain Your Canvas

 The stained canvas will help you judge the values and tones in your painting.
-It will also make it easier for you to paint your dark values on the canvas (it can be very difficult to hit those really dark values in the painting without already darkening the canvas with a stain).
+It will also make it easier for you to paint your dark values on the canvas (it can be very difficult painting the dark areas in your painting directly on a white canvas).

-For increased efficiency, you can stain a bunch of canvas panels (or whatever you paint on) at the same time.
+If you want to save time, you can stain a bunch of canvases at the same time.

 Acrylic Tip 7: Upsize Your Brush

-Using large brushes does a few things - it increases your brushwork economy, makes you actually think about your strokes and makes it easier to cover the canvas.
+Using large brushes does a few things - it increases your brushwork economy, makes you actually think about your strokes and makes it easier to cover a canvas.

 Many beginner artists are of the opinion smaller brushes will lead to a more realistic and delicate painting.
 However even the great master realism painters generally painted with brushes much larger than you would expect.